fomar123/Kubernetes/README.md

 ##### •	Kubeconfig is necessary to access the cluster from the local machine
 ##### •	Download kubeconfig.yaml from linode and set it as an environmental variable:
 ##### •	export KUBECONFIG=test-kubeconfig.yaml
-##### • Deployed replicated MongoDB (StatefulSet using Helm Chart) and configured Data Persistence with Linode Block Storage:
+##### • Deploy replicated MongoDB (StatefulSet using Helm Chart) and configured Data Persistence with Linode Block Storage:
 ##### •	add helm chart  repository: helm repo add bitnami https://charts.bitnami.com/bitnami
 ##### •	create a yaml file to overwrite the parameters
 ##### •	to overwrite execute command : helm install [our name] –-values [value file name] ]chart name]